Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

 We will extend this approximation property to the infinite-dimensional setting.
 First, we define the Gaussian mixture measure.
 We say a probability measure is a mixture of Gaussians if it can be expressed as a weighted finite sum of Gaussian measures, i.e.,

 where \( w_i > 0 \) and \( \mu_i \) are well-defined Gaussian measures on \( \mathcal{H} \), \( 1 \leq i \leq m \).
 From this definition, it is directly obtained that \( \sum_{i=1}^m w_i = 1 \).
 To express our approximation property, we use the distance defined in \eqref{distance}.
-Now we can prove that Gaussian mixtures are dense in posterior measures, i.e., the universal approximation property of Gaussian mixtures in the infinite-dimensional setting.
-The proof is given in the supplementary material. \begin{theorem} Given a well-defined Gaussian prior \( \mu_0 = \mathcal{N}(0, \mathcal{C}) \), a continuous potential function \( \Phi\), and the posterior measure determined by Bayes' formula
+Now we can prove that Gaussian mixtures are dense in posterior measures, i.e., the universal approximation property of Gaussian mixtures in the infinite-dimensional setting. \begin{theorem} Given a well-defined Gaussian prior \( \mu_0 = \mathcal{N}(0, \mathcal{C}) \), a continuous potential function \( \Phi\), and the posterior measure determined by Bayes' formula

 Then for every \( \epsilon > 0 \), there exists \( M\in \mathbb{N} \) and \( \{ w_i, m_i, \mathcal{C}_i \}_{i=1}^M \), forming a well-defined Gaussian mixture measure in infinite-dimensional space:

 such that \( d_{\text{ TV}}(\tilde{\mu}, \mu^\mathrm{d}) < \epsilon \).
 Moreover, the Gaussian components \(\{\mu_i\}_{i=1}^M\) are all equivalent to the prior \( \mu_0 \). \end{theorem}